 - Practice ahead of time: In almost any situation, practice makes perfect.
 Practice receiving and answering questions on the spot.
-Understand how to thank someone for a great question and if you can manage it in a live session, refer to them by name in your answer.
+Understand how to thank someone for a great question and, if you can manage it in a live session, refer to them by name in your answer.
 If you can, practice your presentation with a friend or colleague, and have them direct questions towards you that you may have a hard time answering during the Q&A.

-- Consider possible questions: Consider questions you’re likely to receive so that you can brainstorm around the best answers.
+- Consider possible questions: Consider questions you’re likely to receive so that you can brainstorm about the best answers.
 Try to look at things from your audience’s perspective to see what they are expecting to take out of the Q&A. Confident and concise answers can go a long way.
 Remember to stay brief when you respond – don’t let your answer turn into a speech.

 - Tackle difficult questions gracefully: In a live Q&A session, anything can come up at any time.
 Prep a cover-all response to address odd or inappropriate questions that don’t fit the bill.
-For example, you might say, ‘That’s a great question and although I don’t feel it’s appropriate to answer at this time, I’d be happy to address it one-on-one after the session.’
+For example, you might say, ‘That’s a great question, and although I don’t feel it’s appropriate to answer at this time, I’d be happy to address it one-on-one after the session.’
 You can also try and guide their question into something more relevant to your Q&A.

-- Tell the audience in advance: Give the audience a chance to come up with some quality questions by letting them know there will be a time for Q&A. Besides soliciting better questions, it lessens the likelihood of long periods of awkward silence.
+- Tell the audience in advance: Give the audience a chance to come up with some quality questions by letting them know there will be a Q&A time.
+Besides soliciting better questions, it lessens the likelihood of long periods of awkward silence.
 You can even ask them to submit questions ahead of time!

-- Define ground rules: Let the audience know how to properly conduct themselves.
-Perhaps you want to audience members to give a certain type of introduction before they speak – or use technology in a certain way.
-Let them know.
-This gives the session structure and helps to maintain order.
+- Define ground rules: Let the audience know how to conduct themselves appropriately.
+Perhaps you want audience members to give a particular type of introduction before they speak – or use technology in a certain way.
+Let them know; this provides the session with structure and helps to maintain order.

 - Plant questions: Consider queuing some questions in advance if you’re using an audience response system – or consider preparing a member of the audience so that they are ready to ask relevant questions of silence ensues.
-Whether it’s used during or at the beginning, prepared questions can help sessions to run in a lubricated, smooth manner.
+Whether it’s used during or at the beginning, prepared questions can help sessions to run smoothly.

 - Avoid debates: If a question is charged, inappropriate, or provocative, don’t engage in a debate.
-Avoid dramatic dialogues – as it’s disrespectful to the audience and reflects badly on the presenter.
+Avoid dramatic dialogues – as it’s disrespectful to the audience and reflects poorly on the presenter.
 Simply dismiss the question with a vague answer, or let them know that it is not relevant, and move on to the next participant.

 - Consider moderation: If you are hosting a large event, it might make sense to have someone on hand who can go around the audience to take questions.
-A moderator can also filter through questions to be sure that the questions that make if your way are appropriate and worthwhile.
+A moderator can also filter through questions to ensure that the questions that make it your way are appropriate and worthwhile.

 - Try not to point at the audience: Although pointing is common, it’s not the best approach as it can be perceived as overbearing or rude.
 This is especially true when you don’t know how the person asking the question feels when it comes to speaking in front of large crowds; try to make them feel as comfortable as possible.
-Use your eyes to single out audience members and describe the person you intend to speak to next rather than pointing at them.
+Use your eyes to single out audience members and describe who you intend to speak to next rather than pointing at them.

 During the coronavirus pandemic, a lot of employees can feel detached from their company.
 Many are new to remote work and are used to having the opportunity to talk with you and their co-workers face-to-face.
-A live Q&A session during an online meeting can really help them feel connected to you and the company, while also allowing them to clear up any questions or concerns they may have.
+A live Q&A session during an online meeting can help them feel connected to you and the company while also allowing them to clear up any questions or concerns.